MannLabs/CKG/docs/source/getting_started/upload-data.rst

 - **studies_intervention**: A medical intervention under study in the project.
 For example, study subjects before and after stomach bypass (SCTID:442338001).
 Use an appropriate SNOMED SCTID value.

+.. note:: CKG allows the upload of clinical data using the SDRF format (https://github.com/bigbio/proteomics-metadata-standard).
+CKG will transform this format into CKG experimental design and clinical data files converting the EFO ontology used in SDRF to SNOMED-CT terms.

 Proteomics data
 ^^^^^^^^^^^^^^^^^^